Becky is a mother who enjoys sharing what she's learned with others.

 This was a difficult lesson for me - not because I didn't wholeheartedly believe it, but because I had become so used to the spontaneous pre-baby way of living life.
 My restless and easily distracted daughter desperately needed a regular, soothing household routine.
 When she expected to follow certain house rules and chores, she felt calmer and cooperated more.
 She felt safer when there were firm expectations of her behavior, and she enjoyed certain daily routines that were unchanging.
-We created a colorful "House Rules" chart than could be easily referenced whenever she was unsure of a rule or expectation.
+We created a colorful "House Rules" chart that could be easily referenced whenever she was unsure of a rule or expectation.

 Even with the beauty of such a regular routine, you will find there are still times that present unique challenges.
 Traveling with young children, for instance, can be the ultimate test of patience and resolve.
 I've been tempted, waiting in long noisy airport lines, to let my daughter binge on candy and buy all the gift shop toys we could afford.
 I knew the hour's worth of peace and quiet would have only ended in regret, but I also realized it's just fine to loosen the rules when situations call for it.
 It's tough traveling with a baby or toddler, so just do your best.
 Do whatever you can to provide at least a little structure in these situations.
 Keep your child's belongings well organized, allow them to participate in the trip planning and progress, and don't forget to bring a special familiar toy.
 A little tip?
 Make sure to keep track of that familiar toy; you don't want to lose your child's beloved stuffed animal to an airplane seat void.

 #3 Sleepy Time Consistency